avfang/workout1/data/nba2018-dictionary.md

 The data used in this assignment is that of 2018 NBA players and their statistics.
 Some key notes about this data set:

-- Number of Rows:
+- Number of Rows: 477
-- Number of Columns:
+- Number of Columns: 38
 - Column Labels (from left to right):
 	- player: first and last name of player
 	- number: player jersey number
 	- team: player team (represented by three-letter abbreviation)
-	- height: player height (in __ inches)
+	- height: player height (in height-inches)
 	- weight: player weight (in pounds)
 	- birth_date: date of birth ("month day, year")
 	- country: two-letter country abbreviation